eldridgejm/nixhome/README.md

 To install the metapackage on a machine, include its named in the machine's package list with a pre-pended `meta:`, as above.
 Run `nh install`, and all of the packages in the metapackage will be installed.

+# Examples

+An example are located in the `./examples` directory.